illinois-cs415/illinois-cs415.github.io/_assignments/mpProject.md

 Your final project submission.
 A version of your game with at least all the high priority features done and in a fully playable state.
 The deliverables for your final submission are the code for the project and a video walking us through the work you have completed.
 You should also submit an updated version of your discovery documents with any changes you might have made since alpha.

-Each team member must individually fill out the final peer evaluation form.
-The form link will be posted here when available, and will be due on May 3 by 11:59 PM CT.
+Each team member must individually fill out the final peer evaluation form, found [here](https://forms.gle/sHQyvP7NojV9zDXT7).
+The form will be due on May 3 by 11:59 PM CT.

 Make sure to look over the detailed rubric, which has been linked on this page, before turning in your final submission.